 - 2 – 4 Tbsp 100% pure roasted walnut oil

 - Salt to taste (start with 1/2 tsp)

 - Freshly ground black pepper to taste

 In a food processor or blender, puree the garlic, walnuts, olive oil and lemon juice to a creamy texture.

 Add the basil in small batches, continuing to blend until smooth.

-Finally stir in the parmesan and walnut oil.
+Finally, stir in the parmesan and walnut oil.
 Season with salt, pepper, and more lemon juice or walnut oil to satisfy your personal taste.

 Put the finished pesto in small jars if storing in your fridge.
 To freeze, I use small snack ziplock bags and put approximately 1/4 cup in each.

-I find that the flavor becomes richer a couple days later.
+I find that the flavour becomes richer a couple days later.
 So I don’t fuss about the perfect seasoning when I’m making it.
 I know I’m likely to tweak the seasoning once I use the pesto in a salad, vegetable, egg, or pasta dish.
-I used pesto in dressing I used for the Caprese salad in the picture above.
+I used pesto in the dressing I used for the Caprese salad in the picture above.

 I’ve been playing with using pesto in biscuits.
 Haven’t found the magic yet.
 This recipe is close.
 Still making modifications.
 BASIL & PARMESAN SCONES